List of non-coherent units of measurement: Decimal time systems

-The measurement of time is unique in SI in that while the second is the base unit, and measurements of time smaller than a second use prefixed units smaller than a second (e.g. microsecond, nanosecond, etc.), measurements larger than a second instead use traditional divisions, including the sexagesimal-based minute and hour as well as the less regular day and year units.

-SI allows for the use of larger prefixed units based on the second, a system known as metric time, but this is seldom used, since the number of seconds in a day (86,400 or, in rare cases, 86,401) negate one of the metric system's primary advantages: easy conversion by multiplying or dividing by powers of ten.

-There have been numerous proposals and usage of decimal time, most of which were based on the day as the base unit, such that the number of units between any two events that happen at the same time of day would be equal to the number of days between them multiplied by some integer power of ten.
-In dynastic China, the kè was a unit that represented 1/100 of a day (it has since been redefined to 1/96 of a day, or 15 minutes).
-In France, a decimal time system in place from 1793 to 1805 divided the day into 10 hours, each divided into 100 minutes, in turn each divided into 100 seconds; the French Republican Calendar further extended this by assembling days into ten-day "weeks".
+There have been numerous proposals and usage of decimal time, most of which were based on the day as the base unit.
+In dynastic China, the kè was a unit that represented 1/100 of a day (since redefined to 1/96 of a day, or 15 minutes).
+In France, a decimal time system in place from 1793 to 1805 divided the day into 10 hours, each divided into 100 minutes, in turn divided into 100 seconds; the French Republican calendar further extended this by assembling days into ten-day weeks.

 Ordinal dates and Julian days, the latter of which has seen use in astronomy as it is not subject to leap year complications, allow for the expression of a decimal portion of the day.
-In the mid-1960s, to defeat the advantage of the recently introduced computers for the then popular rally racing in the Midwest, competition lag times in a few events were given in centids (1/100 day, 864 seconds, 14.4 minutes), millids (1/1,000 day, 86.4 seconds), and centims (1/100 minute, 0.6 seconds) the latter two looking and sounding a bit like the related units of minutes and seconds.
-Decimal time proposals are frequently used in fiction, often in futuristic works.
+In the mid-1960s, to defeat the advantage of the recently-introduced computers for the then-popular rally racing in the Midwest, competition lag times in a few events were given in centids (1/100 day, 864 seconds, 14.4 minutes), millids (1/1,000 day, 86.4 seconds), and centims (1/100 minute, 0.6 seconds) the latter two looking and sounding a bit like the related units of minutes and seconds.
+Decimal time is frequently found in fiction, often in futuristic works.

-In addition to decimal time, there also exist binary clocks and hexadecimal time.
+The Swatch Internet Time system is based on decimal time.

+Many mechanical stopwatches are of the 'decimal minute' type.
+These split one minute into 100 units of 0.6 s each.
+This makes addition and subtraction of times easier than using regular seconds.

+Hexadecimal time

+Hexadecimal time divides the day into 16 hexadecimal hours, each hour into 256 hexadecimal minutes, and each minute into 16 hexadecimal seconds.